nuviktor/mcdc/README.md

 2. Get the ID of the channel where you want to relay messages between Minecraft and Discord and save it.
 3. `$ git clone https://github.com/nuviktor/mcdc.git`
 4. `$ cd mcdc`
+5. `$ npm install`
-5. `$ cp config.example.js config.js`
+6. `$ cp config.example.js config.js`
-6. Edit config.js, setting the path to the Minecraft jar, the maximum memory you want Minecraft to consume, the Discord app token from earlier, and the channel ID you saved as well.
+7. Edit config.js, setting the path to the Minecraft jar, the maximum memory you want Minecraft to consume, the Discord app token from earlier, and the channel ID you saved as well.
-7. Make sure the Minecraft server is stopped.
+8. Make sure the Minecraft server is stopped.
-8. Run `npm start` which will run the `index.js` file, starting the Minecraft server and establishing the bridge between Discord and Minecraft.
+9. Run `npm start` which will run the `index.js` file, starting the Minecraft server and establishing the bridge between Discord and Minecraft.

 ## Todo